ShivrajPrachande21/ShivrajPrachande21/README.md

 - 👋 Hi, I’m @ShivrajPrachande21
 - 👀 I’m intereste in Frontend Development
-- 🌱 I’m currently learning Reactjs
+- 🌱 I’m currently Working as Reactjs Developer
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me shivrajprachande21@gmail.com
 - 😄 Pronouns: ...